The wildfire danger rating in the Lac La Biche Forest Area is HIGH in areas with dry grass and MODERATE elsewhere.

 Extra caution should be exercised during windy conditions.
 If you see a wildfire, report it immediately by calling 310-FIRE.

-There are currently eight wildfires in the Lac La Biche Forest Area.
-One of these wildfires is out of control and seven are under control.
+There are currently nine wildfires in the Lac La Biche Forest Area.
+One of these wildfires is being held and eight are under control.

 PROVINCIAL WILDFIRE UPDATE

 Since March 1 in the Forest Protection Area, there have been 173 wildfires, burning a total of 942.83 ha.